The Last Day of August

 As Marrow’s scout party reached Hartford Green near Davenham, they were duly met with a detachment of Parliamentarians who had arrived in an attempt to ward the Royalists off back towards Chester.
 A chase ensured, back out of the village, until a full fight broke out at the crossroads at Sandiway; details of which are left to us in a work that will prove invaluable to us in tracing the rest of our story.

-Memorials of the Civil War in Cheshire and the Adjacent Counties, compiled by Edward Burghall, Vicar of Acton in 1899, is an incredible resource for the Civil War in Cheshire, as its original author, Thomas Melbon was keeper of the parish records at St Mary’s Church in Acton - the churchyard used for the Royalist camp at the Battle of Nantwich - during the war, and so had an avid real-time interest, writing his account of the Civil War shortly after its end.
+Memorials of the Civil War in Cheshire and the Adjacent Counties, compiled by Edward Burghall, Vicar of Acton in 1899, is an incredible resource for the Civil War in Cheshire, as its original author, Thomas Melbon, was keeper of the parish records at St. Mary’s Church in Acton, and so had an avid real-time interest, writing his account of the Civil War shortly after its end.
+Regarding the fight at Sandiway, he writes;

-Colonel Marrowe issued further of Chester with all or most of the horse & foote their, and marched towards Northwich; by the way, they plundered some poor men's cattle; but some of them, appearing onto the Townsmen on Hertford Green, had the forces in town issued upon them; which they perceiving, fled before towards Sandiway.
-The Townsmen pursued them, and the king's men took fifteen of them prisoners & carried them away; but Colonel Marrowe was shot in Sandiway by one lying under a hedge, & was carried alive into Chester, where he died the next day afterward.
+'Colonel Marrowe slane.
+On Sunday 18 Aug 1644 Colonel Marrowe issued further of Chester with all or most of the horse & foote their, and marched towards Northwich; by the way, they plundered some poor men's cattle; but some of them, appearing onto the Townsmen on Hertford Green, had the forces in town issued upon them; which they perceiving, fled before towards Sandiway.
+The Townsmen pursued them, and the king's men took fifteen of them prisoners & carried them away; but Colonel Marrowe was shot in Sandiway by one lying under a hedge, & was carried alive into Chester, where he died the next day afterward.'

 It was the aftermath of this confrontation from which several local events, long remembered from the conflict, take their genesis.
 Leaving Sandiway, a section of the Royalist force made for the village of Tarvin.
 We know this as just two days on, Parliamentarian forces from the garrison at Nantwich attacked Tarvin Church, where they took more than 40 prisoners and killed 15 soldiers in retaliation.
 Tarvin had been plagued by similar events since the outbreak of hostilities in Cheshire, and it is Tarvin’s church, the twelfth century St. Andrew’s, that I referred to earlier as exhibiting one of the ‘best’ examples of musket fire marking in the whole of England.
 The exterior walls are peppered.
 It is a fascinating sight and a grim reminder of events in the aftermath of the fight at Sandiway.
-I say that as although there were, as aforementioned, several other skirmishes in the town during the war, all others appear to have been raiding parties sent out by the Royalist garrison at Chester to attack Parliamentarian troops billeted in the village.
+I say that as, although there were several other skirmishes in the town during the war, all others appear to have been raiding parties sent out by the Royalist garrison at Chester to attack Parliamentarian troops billeted in the village.
+This instance is different, and the likely cause of the damage, as the only people that would need to take shelter in the church in a Parliamentarian village, and then be shot at - apparently lined up against the exterior wall - would be fleeing Royalist troops.
+It is what happened in the days that followed that is so important for us and the quest regarding events at Great Budworth.

-Again, from troop movements attested to in Memorials we learn that on Friday 30th August, in light of the recent trouble at Tarvin, a large number of Parliamentarian troops - the whole of the Parliamentarian garrison from Nantwich - marched out to reinforce defences at Tarvin.
+Again, from troop movements attested to in Memorials we learn that on Friday 30th August, in light of the recent trouble, a large number of Parliamentarian troops - the whole of the Parliamentarian garrison from Nantwich - marched out to reinforce defences at Tarvin.
 However, having spent the night of the 30th at Middlewich, they then made a deliberate detour north to Great Budworth on the 31st.
+Tarvin, as the crow flies, is around 15 miles east of Middlewich, so a journey to Great Budworth on-route means that the Parliamentarians were actively choosing to make a twenty-mile round trip, off-track from their desired destination.

 Moving troops at the best of times was not a welcomed task.
 Mobilising a garrison, leaving their station unguarded but for the local militia, would never be something undertaken unless it was deemed absolutely necessary.
 For Tarvin, with aspirations as a market centre, one might understand the desire to reinforce and ensure the defences were up to speed, should the Royalists employ a sustained revenge attack.
 It would be seen as a worthwhile enterprise, and something to which such manpower - perhaps 500 strong - would add serious expediency.
 Therefore, for the detour, there was clearly something in Great Budworth, a village with a population of just a couple of hundred souls, that was of sufficient importance to draw the curiosity of an entire garrison force.